Vikranthreddy2244/SocialMedia-App/README.md

-# Sociopedia
+# SocioMedia

-Sociopedia is a social media application where users can share posts, manage friends, and interact with others.
+SocioMedia is a social media application where users can share posts, manage friends, and interact with others.
 It consists of a **frontend** built with React and a **backend** built with Node.js and Express.

 ## Features
 - User authentication